Buddhapesto

 Get a baguette, some nice cheese, a few good olives, a bottle of wine and a container of Buddhapesto and you have a great, easy summer snack/lunch/light dinner.

-Buddhapesto is also available, directly from the source, at the Troy Farmers Market.
+Buddhapesto is available directly from the source at the Troy Farmers Market.
 We've found it tends to be a little cheaper at Eats, though.
-And we can swing by pretty whenever the craving hits.
-It's also available at the Honest Weight Co-op (Thanks, Margaret and Chris!).
+(Eats is no more.)
+It's also available at the Honest Weight Food Co-op.

 Comments